| |

 -

-A designation granted by the American College (Bryn
+by the American College (Bryn Mawr, PA) to individuals

-Mawr, PA) to individuals who pass a series of written
+who pass a series of written examinations on topics

-examinations on topics related to financial services,
+related to financial services, taxation, economics, and

-taxation, economics, and estate planning. top
+estate planning. top

 -